VCCRI/CIDR/README.md

 ## Note that for some Windows platforms, you may be asked to re-install RTools
 ## - even though it may already have been installed.
 Say yes if prompted.
 ## Your windows platform may require the specific version of RTools being suggested.
+##
+## For Mac platforms, ensure that the software "Xcode" and "Command Line Tools" are
+## installed, by issuing the following command from a terminal prompt:
+##  /usr/bin/clang --version
+##
 ```

 Examples